2018 Events Archive

 She is the co-editor (with Alessandro Nova) of Leonardo’s Optics: Theory and Pictorial Practice (Marsilio Editore, Venice 2013), and the director of Leonardo da Vinci and His Treatise on Painting, a digital publication focused on the formation and reception of Leonardo’s Treatise on Painting from the Renaissance to the early nineteenth century.

 She is the recipient of numerous honors and awards, including from the John Simon Guggenheim Memorial Foundation, the American Council for the Learned Societies, the Harvard Center for Renaissance Studies at Villa I Tatti, the Getty Center, the National Endowment for the Humanities, the Folger Institute, and the Warburg Institute.
-She is currently completing a book on Leonardo da Vinci’s painting and art theory considered from the point of view of artistic practice, optics, philosophy, and culture.
+She is currently completing a book on Leonardo da Vinci’s paintings and art theory considered from the point of view of artistic practice, optics, philosophy, and culture.

 Leonardo da Vinci’s Painting and Arab Optics

-A discussion on Leonardo da Vinci’s knowledge of ancient and medieval optical writings since his early training years, when the artist painted and drew a lot but wrote very little, at least according to the survived archival record.
+A discussion on Leonardo da Vinci’s knowledge of ancient and medieval optical writings since his early training years, when the artist painted and drew a lot but wrote very little, at least according to the surviving archival record.
 It combines the analysis of Leonardo’s early works with an examination of optical writings that were available in the vernacular in the late fifteenth century.
 From this inferential investigation, Leonardo da Vinci emerges as an attentive reader of Arab optics, especially of the works by the Arab philosopher Ibn al-Haytham, and his planned Book on Painting, which was published only posthumously and through the mediated compilation of one of his assistants, as an artistic adaptation of Arab optical treatises.
 Five hundred years after his death (Leonardo died in 1519), the art theory of this iconic figure of western culture emerges as deeply indebted to Arab optical science in both form and content.

 Professor Rodolfo Maffeis